intro-graphics-master/a1_s19/README.md

 2. As part of this process you will also receive an invite from GitHub to join the class organization which is where some more of your class assignments and term project will live.

 3. Once your repository is created you will have a copy of the assignment code in your GitHub.com repository.
-Find the big green button on the page that says "Clone or download".
+That page is probably what you're reading right now.
+Find the big green button on top of the page (this page) that says "Clone or download".
 Now you can clone the repository onto your local computer.
 There are three ways to do this:

 * The easy way (not for extra credit): Click that green button and select "Download ZIP".

-* The medium way:  (extra credit) Click that green button on your repo and select "Open in Desktop".
+* The medium way:  (extra credit) Click that green button on your repository and select "Open in Desktop".
 Let it download the program "GitHub Desktop" for you if you don't already have it, and then the "Open in Desktop" button should open in that program.

-   * If it works, this entire repo will be copied to a folder on your computer in a way that Git can manage.
+   * If it works, this entire repository will be copied to a folder on your computer in a way that Git can manage.
 The extra credit section at the bottom of this assignment will assume that you've done this part.

-   * Git is a software version control tool that comes from the linux world.
+   * Git is a software version control tool that comes from the Linux world.
 It is primarily a command line tool, but GitHub Desktop provides a nice visual experience for it.
 If you have trouble setting up GitHub Desktop, [Professor Friedman's tutorial on it](https://docs.google.com/document/d/e/2PACX-1vQB9LOnRJ5MdhIClifZwsT9UmFmz3EpP0AsI1oEjJ7gqshA7nqbEsUtzgRqyoFAbCBUzoe0lLtEelMD/pub) might help.

 * The hard way:  Just use git (the command line) rather than GitHub Desktop if you are comfortable with that.
 Be sure to setup your local git environment and ssh keys to work with the GitHub site, by following their instructions.
 Use the following command.
 Be sure do execute this command from the directory you wish to locate your work.